shugyodev/shugyo.dev/_posts/2025-09-30-0000-names-are-important.markdown

 I could lay out my plans, as I have many, some are more refined than others, but no, I don’t want to box myself in yet.
 The exact details aren’t important either.

 Instead, I’ll explain the blog’s name.
 I chose it carefully.
-From that, you can learn just enough about me, what I’m trying to do here.
+From that, you can learn just enough about me and what I’m trying to do here.
 Names are important.

 I have an on-and-off relationship with learning Japanese.
 Time is always scarce, and the list of things I want to do grows faster than I can manage.
 Long ago, I stumbled upon a word that stayed with me: